aunshx/aunshx/README.md

 <br />

 Hi, I'm [Aunsh](https://aunsh.com), a self-taught full stack developer from India.
 My passion for software generates from the fact that I can bring my abstract thoughts to reality.
-I love system desing, UI/UX and ML.
+I love system design, UI/UX and ML.

 <br />